Then it got me thinking about all the issues friends can bring up around Halloween when you are an expat child (or any child).

 If you are reading to a four or five-year-old, you can ask them if they know what is coming next.
 You can take turns being Jack and repeat his words after they are read.
 You can also do as suggested above.

 If you are reading with an older child, ask him what he would like to do.
-How would he like the story to be read?
+How would he want the story to be read?

 See if your child can take some of their experiences and place them into their own emotion stories.
 Most children can relate to other kids.
 Ask your child, “When did you feel like Jack?”